ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/user/test_snippets.rst

 .. important:: path of the reusable test ``/Snippets/Cache/01_Set_Cache.tux``

-This reusable test consists of saving a value in the available data cache during the execution of a test.
+This reusable test consists of saving a value in the data cache during the execution of a test.

 Parameter(s) to configure: